Artur Quaresma: Club career

 Born in Barreiro, Setúbal District, Quaresma started playing with local F.C.
-Barreirense in the second division.
+Barreirense in the Segunda Liga.
 In the summer of 1936 he moved to the Primeira Liga with C.F.
 Os Belenenses, where he would remain for the following 13 seasons, working as an electrician after training.

-In 1945–46, as the Lisbon-based team won their first and only national championship, Quaresma scored 14 goals in 22 matches.
-He retired on 5 October 1948 at only 30 years of age following a game against neighbouring Sporting CP (4–1 home win, two goals), then acted as his main club's coach during the same campaign, leading it to the third position.
+In 1945–46, as the Lisbon-based team won the only national championship of their history, Quaresma scored 14 goals in 22 matches.
+He retired on 5 October 1948 aged only 30 following a game against neighbouring Sporting CP (4–1 home win, two goals), then acted as his main club's coach during the same campaign, leading it to the third position.
 He worked with the youth sides in the following years.

 International career

-Quaresma earned five caps for Portugal, appearing in as many friendlies over the course of eight years.
+Quaresma earned five caps for Portugal, appearing in as many friendlies in eight years.
 He made his debut on 28 November 1937, against Spain (2–1 win in Vigo); before that match he, alongside teammates Mariano Amaro, João Azevedo and José Simões, refused to perform the fascist salute, being subsequently questioned by PIDE.